sori424/sori424.github.io/_projects/1_project.markdown

     </div>
 </div>
 <div class="caption">
     Here's the flow of the main function.
-Users take picture of the medicine number from prescriptions.
-Then they can fix the numbers manually.
-By the given number, users get information of the medicine which is uploaded on the users' own database.
+Users take picture of the medicine number from prescriptions and then automatically cropped the image area with numbers.
+Then users can fix the numbers manually if there's error.
+By the given number, users get information of the medicine which is uploaded on the users' own database automatically.
 </div>

     ---